joshasgard/Movie_Recommender_system/README.md

 # Movie_Recommender_system
-This is my trial at a project exercise during a Pierian Inc. Bootcamp.
+This is my trial at a project exercise during a <a href = https://github.com/Pierian-Data> Pierian Data Inc. </a> Bootcamp.
+A movie

 ## Installations